P4-TAS: P4-Based Time-Aware Shaper for Time-Sensitive Networking: Related Work

-Several commercial hardware platforms support \ac{TAS} and \ac{PSFP}.
-NXP’s automotive-grade SJA1105TEL switch ASIC provides eight egress queues per port with a time granularity of \qty{200}{\ns}.
-This ASIC supports time-gated transmission of up to 1024 flows~\cite{nxp_1,nxp_2}.
-Similarly, Microchip’s SparX-5i~\cite{sparx_1} and PD-IES008~\cite{microchip_pd1,microchip_pd2} families expose time interval configuration with nanosecond granularity and support up to 10,000 \ac{tGCL} entries.
-These platforms demonstrate that \ac{TAS} is available in hardware, but published information typically stops at high-level feature descriptions such as queue counts, \ac{GCL} sizes, or time granularity.
-A summary of these capabilities is provided in \sect{eval_compare} and compared against P4-TAS in \tabl{tas_hw_comparison}.
 Although these platforms claim nanosecond configuration granularity, reliable queue updates at this scale are not feasible in practice due to undocumented internal delays and hardware limitations.
-A recent work by Eppler \textit{et al.}~\cite{EpOs25} quantified such undocumented timing behavior inside commercial \ac{TSN} switches.
+A recent work by Eppler \textit{et al.}~\cite{EpOs25} identified and quantified such undocumented timing behavior in commercial \ac{TSN} switches.
 Their measurements reveal internal scheduling and gate transition delays in the order of hundreds of nanoseconds to several microseconds which is significant for schedule synthesis and can lead to missed transmission windows if not accounted for.
+Further, Stüber \textit{et al.}~\cite{StOs24} acknowledge the existence of internal hardware jitter and propose a robust scheduling framework which includes those delays.

 In this work, we present a hardware implementation of selected \ac{TSN} and \ac{DetNet} mechanisms on a programmable ASIC.
 Unlike prior academic or commercial platforms, our design enables a transparent evaluation of internal delays, thereby offering deeper insights into their behavior and integration in real systems.